 Secondly, lunch shouldn’t be something you fit in between meetings or gobble down on a park bench as quickly as possible.
 A later lunch is a more relaxed affair; a good catchup and a decent meal, and a chance to break away from the heat of the day.

 Best of all is the late, late dinner, and the chance to walk around streets in the cool pre-midnight air with people still out and about, including families.
 The night isn’t the domain of the young adults, nor is it filled with those who have had too much to drink.
-Instead, our Seville nights will be remembered for great suppers, warm vibes and happy chatter, and more exploring.
+We love Seville nights for their great suppers, warm vibes and happy chatter, and more exploring.

 Surely this is how life is meant to be lived?

-10. Easy day trips to Cadiz or Córdoba
+10. Easy day trips, Seville to Cadiz or Córdoba

 In our list of 10 reasons we love Seville, #10 isn’t in Seville.